ViktorFairuschin/vae/README.md

 the mean squared error or the binary crossentropy between the true observations and the reconstruction of the decoder network, depending on either the probability density of observations, p(x|z), has been chosen to be Gaussian or Bernoulli, respectively.
-Finally, by choosing q(z|x) and p(z) to be Gaussian, one can derive a closed form solution of the KL term in the ELBO objective.
+Finally, by choosing both q(z|x) and p(z) to be Gaussian distributions, one can derive a closed form solution of the KL term in the ELBO objective.

 ![equation](equations/Tex2Img_1652877249.jpg)